macey26/100-days-of-code/r1-log.md

 I have been trying to focus more on what im doing than where I think i need to be.
 Its amazing how much more I am comprehending if i stay in the moment.

+###R2D17
+Completed the palindromes exercise for the @TheOdinProject and started on the snake case exercise, learning a lot about regular expressions.

+###R2D18
+Looking at Regular expression in Javascript also doing some more Keyboard shortcuts on sublime tutor.

+###R2D19
+working on the snakeCase exercise for @TheOdinProject javascript-exercises.

+Does anyone have any good rescources for learning reg ex???